OleVik/grav-plugin-presentation/README.md

 ### Embedding

 A Presentation-shortcode is available for embedding a presentation in another Page; `[presentation="./route/to/presentation"]`.
 This creates an iFrame with the presentation in it.
+You can also add your own classes to the iFrame with the `class`-parameter: `[presentation "introduction-to-ux/chromeless:true" class="class-one class-two"]`, or default classes with the `shortcode_classes`-option.

 ## Contributing